saeidex/dashboard/docs/self-hosting-guide.md

 ---

-You now have a repeatable process for running the CRM continuously on your PC.
+You now have a repeatable process for running the takumitex continuously on your PC.
 Bookmark this guide so you can revisit any section when updating or troubleshooting your installation.